February 5-6, 2015 -- Albuquerque, NM

 Conference Theme: "Sustainability of Traditional Language, Culture and Knowledge"

 "Sustainability of Traditional Language, Culture and Knowledge," emerges as the theme of the 16th Annual American Indian Studies Association's conference.
 In our current times, the question of sustainability and continuance of traditional knowledge remains relevant.
 Traditional knowledge is a broadly constructed concept.
 Tradition is not static, rather it can be conceived as a snapshot of time or as a continuum.
 Particular ideologies, beliefs and core elements can be deeply rooted within people and societies.
 Native people face change and challenges at an amazing rate.
 What does sustainability mean within a word with rapid change?

 This year's conference looks to explore and initiate discussions about the sustainability of traditional knowledge.
 This includes, however is not exclusive to: language, culture, art, history, environment, governance, health, storytelling, education and all other topics which would include sustainability of traditional knowledge.

-The organizers of the AISA Conference welcome proposals for paper presentations, panel presentations, round table discussions, and workshops on the following topics:
+The organizers of the AISA Conference welcome proposals for paper presentations, panel presentations, round table discussions and workshops.